dariodaich/pry-globs/README.md

 Each global variable has its _definition_ and _explanation_.

-_Definition_ is mostly concise general description, while an _explanation_ is usually has an accompanying code example.
+_Definition_ is mostly concise general description, while _explanation_ is usually accompanied by a code example.

 In order to get a _definition_ or a constant, just pass its name to a **globs**
 command: